ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ## Securing Passwords and Secrets

 Ballerina provides an API for accessing configuration values from different sources.
-Please refer to the Config API Ballerina by Example for details.
+Please refer to the `Config` Ballerina by Example for details.

 Configuration values containing passwords or secrets should be encrypted.
 The Ballerina Config API will decrypt such configuration values when being accessed.